Questions & Answers from Our Ear, Nose and Throat Professionals

 What is the difference between a cold and sinusitis?

 Sinusitis can seem like a cold at the beginning; symptoms for both can include a stuffed nose, coughing and sneezing, a fever, and mild pain throughout the body.
 However, a cold generally resolves within ten days to two weeks, while sinusitis lasts four weeks or longer.
-It’s also accompanies by sinus pressure, which manifests as pain in the face, especially behind the eyes, upper jaw, and teeth.
+It’s also accompanied by sinus pressure, which manifests as pain in the face, especially behind the eyes, upper jaw, and teeth.
 Find more information here.

 Will I be awake during the procedure?